prognar/5-Star/PRESENTATION.md

 **Goal:** Raise low-tier stores, promote top-tier stores.

 **How OAs work:** They train shoulder-to-shoulder in markets that need the most help.
 They run Bootcamp workshops by DMA, focusing on an area coach and their restaurants per workshop.
+Post-workshop, they compare each store's pre-score (rolling 3-month benchmark) against post-workshop scores at 30/60/90 days to measure whether the workshop moved the needle.

 **What the report gives them (4 tabs):**